Dandenong Market is located in the heart of Dandenong, 40 minutes from Melbourne CBD.

 For information on buses near you, Public Transport Victoria’s journey planner is a useful travelling tool.

-With 1000 parking spaces including ample undercover spots, there is plenty of cheap parking at Dandenong Market.
+With 1000 parking spaces including ample undercover spots, there is plenty of parking at Dandenong Market.
 The car park is open on market days only:

 Parents with prams parking is available in the King Street car park adjacent to the Fruit and Veg sheds.
 See the Dandenong Market Map to the right of this page for details.